 Another set of tests in the \texttt{unittest} tree concerns the C-language library interface and its wrappers for Python and Fortran.
 These tests primarily focus on features that are specific to the interfaces and thus not covered by the tests for force styles and similar.

 Finally, there are also custom tests for individual LAMMPS commands or to check the format of files generated with the dump command or of files that are parsed as potential files or molecule files.
-Where possible, tests are performed not only to get expected results with correct input but also to abort with expected error messages with incorrect input (also known as ``death tests'').
+Where possible, tests are performed not only to get expected results with \emph{correct} input but also to confirm that LAMMPS aborts with the expected error message when given incorrect input (also known as ``death tests'').

 Due to the size of the LAMMPS code base, the test coverage is incomplete.
 At the time of this writing about 80\% of the files and classes are covered and about 45\% of the lines of source code.
-Most of the untested code, though, is in packages and features that are not used frequently, so that for most use cases of LAMMPS the test coverage is much better than the percentages indicate.
+Most of the untested code, though, is in packages and features that are not used frequently, so that for many common use cases of LAMMPS the test coverage is much better than the percentages indicate.
 The biggest deficit is for compute styles and fix styles that are not related to force computation or time stepping.
-This is mostly because of the programming effort required since it is not possible to write a generic test tool like the force-style tests.
+This is mostly because of the additional programming effort required since it is not effective to use a generic test tool like the force-style tests do.

-\subsection{Regression Testing using Examples}
+\subsection{Regression Testing Using Examples}

 In regression testing, the result of a given input deck is compared with reference results for the same input created with an older version of the software which are assumed to be correct.
 Although not originally intended for that purpose, the LAMMPS \texttt{examples} tree provides a large pool of resources for that purpose, since examples typically include complete input decks and output logs to run those inputs with 1 and 4 MPI tasks.
-There are several challenges here: a) the submitted examples are too large or use too many MD simulation steps and therefore may take a long time to complete; b) the examples do not contain a sufficient amount of so-called thermodynamic output; c) the impact of the demonstrated feature is not reflected in the thermodynamic output; d) the simulation contains randomized elements that are not reproducible across platforms; and e) the example will diverge over exponentially growing accumulated noise due to limitations of floating-point math\cite{floating_point}.
+There are several challenges here: a) the submitted examples may be too large or use too many MD simulation steps and therefore may take a long time to complete; b) the examples do not contain a sufficient amount of so-called thermodynamic output; c) the impact of the demonstrated feature is not reflected in the thermodynamic output; d) the simulation contains randomized elements that are not reproducible across platforms; and e) the example will diverge because of exponentially growing accumulated noise from the limitations of floating-point math\cite{floating_point}.